MaCaki/macaki.github.io/_about/math_bio.md

 name: math_bio
 ---

-I am interested in polytopes whose normal fans are (somewhat) related to the classical symmetry groups and submodular functions.
-I am particularly fascinated by Coxeter matroid polytopes, and generalized permutohedra.
-I.e. Using groups and other algebraic structures to describe geometric phenomena, and vice versa.
+I am interested in polytopes whose normal fans are related to the classical symmetry groups and submodular functions such as Coxeter matroid polytopes, and generalized permutohedra.
+I want to see how we can use groups and other algebraic structures to describe geometric phenomena, and vice versa.
+Currently I am trying to see how certain set functions and problems from classical combinatorial optimization can be generalized beyond the Symmetric group.